yuk-kei/lazy-picker-beta/Document/Developer document.md

 - **TSP:** The Traveling Salesman Problem (TSP) is a classic optimization problem in computer science and mathematics.
 It involves finding the shortest possible route that a salesman can take to visit a given set of cities and return to the starting point, while visiting each city exactly once.
 The problem is considered to be NP-hard, meaning that no efficient algorithm exists to solve it for large problem instances, and it often requires the use of approximation algorithms or heuristics to find near-optimal solutions.

 - **Branch and bound:**  Branch and Bound is an algorithmic technique that systematically explores the solution space of optimization problems, like the Traveling Salesman Problem.
 It prunes suboptimal branches and partitions the problem into smaller subproblems, using lower bounds to guide the search.
 By iteratively branching and bounding, it aims to find the optimal or near-optimal solution efficiently.

+- **Nearest Neighbor:** The Nearest Neighbor algorithm is a heuristic for the Traveling Salesman Problem.
+It starts at an arbitrary city and repeatedly chooses the nearest unvisited city until all cities have been visited.
+While not optimal, it provides decent solutions for smaller TSP instances.

 - **A Star:** A search algorithm used to find the relative short path between two points in a graph.
 It is widely used in game development and robotics.